Support for MH-ET LIVE MiniKit for ESP32. More...

 For ENC28J80_PARAM_SPI the default parameter defined by the driver can be used.

 The following picture shows the pinout of MH-ET LIVE MiniKit for ESP32 board as defined by the default board configuration.
 The light green GPIOs are not used by configured on-board hardware components and can be used for any purpose.
-However, if optional off-board hardware modules are used, these GPIOs may also be occupied, see optional functions in table board configuration.
+However, if optional off-board hardware modules are used, these GPIOs may also be occupied, see section Board Configuration for more information.

 The corresponding board schematic can be found here